Off-Season Workouts

 If you are interested in running some indoor track meets- there are some opportunities available for you, but you will have to register and compete on your own (unattached) and not as Stevens High School since we do not have a sanctioned indoor season.

-Our outdoor season does not start until March 3, 2025 so once that start date comes and you officially join the team, you will not be allowed to compete in these indoor meets anymore.
+Our outdoor season does not start until late February or late March so once that start date comes and you officially join the team; you will not be allowed to compete in these indoor meets anymore.

 There will be some indoor meets and registration information listed on the calendar on our website, but you can always check out the colleges’ websites for more information and dates too.